alistersky/Interview_NASA/readme.md

 #### NOTE

-For the sake of simplicity on the NearEarthObject class treat the CloseApproachDatum List "closeApproachData" as if it only ever contains 1 element.
+For the sake of simplicity on the NearEarthObject class when requiring distance or velocity treat the CloseApproachDatum List "closeApproachData" as if it only ever contains 1 element.

 Where a NASA api_key is required please use the value "DEMO_KEY", this is throttled but fine for our purposes